VaishaliGirishSachdev/Mood-Music-Recommender/README.md

 ## About the Project

 This project was made to explore how text-based emotion detection can be combined with basic file handling and logic in Python to create a music recommendation system.
-It is kept lightweight and clean to run easily on any machine and is a great way to practice Python, file I/O, conditional logic, basic NLP.
+It is lightweight and clean to run easily on any machine,
+Techniques: file I/O, conditional logic, basic NLP.